Nusiq/regolith-filters/pytemplate/README.md

 YOU ARE NOT SURE WHAT THIS MEANS, DO NOT USE THIS FILTER.
 NEVER USE THIS FILTER ON ANY CODE THAT YOU DO NOT TRUST.

-# Description
+# 📝 Description
-This filter inserts code into JSON files based on Python based templates.

-The filter loops through the JSON files from RP and BP that match provided glob patterns (`*/**.json` by default), when it finds a JSON key that matches the name specified in settings, it replaces it with a value generated based on template file.
-The template files are Python files with single expression that evaluates to a value which can be encoded in JSON.
+The Pytemplate filter lets you insert code into JSON files based on Python based templates.
+The templates are Python files with a single expression that evaluates to a structure that can be encoded in JSON (usually a dictionary).
+Python has powerful comprehension feature which is perfect for generating data structures like that.

+The filter looks for JSON files using glob pattern to see if they contain references to templates.
+If they do, the filter evalates the template and merges the result with the content of the JSON file.

-# Installation
+# 💿 Installation
-Run this command in the Regolith project to make this filter available:
+Run the following command in the Regolith project to make this filter
+available:
 ```
 regolith install github.com/Nusiq/regolith-filters/pytemplate
 ```